Guardians vs. Athletics Player Props Betting Odds

 Ramírez Stats

-- Ramirez has 75 hits with 19 doubles, three triples, 11 home runs, 29 walks and 43 RBI.
-He's also stolen six bases.
+- Ramirez has put up 77 hits with 20 doubles, three triples, 11 home runs and 29 walks.
+He has driven in 44 runs with six stolen bases.

 Ramírez Recent Games